Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 - No list of specific subprocessors (e.g., cloud providers, AI vendors, analytics platforms).

-- No DPA link, no SOC 2 claims, no clarification on what "business partners" can access or do with user data.
+- No DPA link, no self-audible SOC 2 claims, no clarification on what "business partners" can access or do with user data.

 Enterprise Risk: